usdoj/singletablefacets/README.md

 ## Importing source data

 The library includes a command-line tool for re-importing data from a CSV file.
 That tool can be run with: ./vendor/bin/singletablefacets [path-to-config-file] [path-to-source-data].
-Note that the soure data feel must be a CSV file.
+Note that the source data file must be a CSV file.

+Tip: You'll probably usually be getting the CSV file from an XLS file.
+Since Excel has a problem with special characters, a useful command-line tool is "xls2csv" from the "catdoc" library.
+To install:
+Linux: apt-get install catdoc
+Babun: pact install catdoc
+When using xls2csv, to ensure you don't get encoding issues, specify the destination encoding like so: xls2csv -d utf-8 file.xls > file-utf-8.csv

 ## Configuration